Finite-size scaling in quasi-3D stick percolation: Finite-size scaling framework

 A stronger test of the scaling framework is provided by the \emph{universal finite-size scaling function} (UFSSF).
 The scaling function $F(x)$ in Eq.~\eqref{eq:polynomial} is system-dependent through the coefficients $\{a_i\}$.
 However, upon introducing the nonuniversal metric factor $A$ and rescaling $\hat{x} = A\, x$, the resulting function

 is expected to be universal across all systems sharing the same dimensionality, boundary conditions, and aspect ratio~\cite{HoviAharony1996, HuLinChen1995}.
 This universality has been confirmed for a wide range of lattice models and was extended to continuum stick percolation by Li and Zhang, who found $K_3 = -1.055 \pm 0.002$ and $K_5 = 0.783 \pm 0.004$, in excellent agreement with lattice values~\cite{LiZhang2009, HoviAharony1996, HuLinChen1995}.
 Verifying that our simulation data collapse onto this same UFSSF serves as an independent check on both the extracted $N_c$ and the overall consistency of the scaling analysis for the 2D system.
-Furthermore, if the Q3D data collapse onto the same UFSSF with consistent $K_3$ and $K_5$ values, this constitutes substantiating evidence that Q3D stick percolation belongs to the same universality class as the 2D system.
+Furthermore, if the Q3D data collapse onto the same UFSSF with consistent $K_3$ and $K_5$ values, this provides evidence that the Q3D system is consistent with the same universality class as the 2D system.